gaeunl/snakeGame/README.md

 # Snake Game
 Used pygame module to create a snake game.
-The game can be originally find at "https://www.coolmathgames.com/0-snake"
+The game can be originally found at [here](https://www.coolmathgames.com/0-snake).

 ## How to Play
 - use arrow key to move the snake (the snake cannot move in opposite direction)